 Reasons to Upgrade to Windows 10

 Starting January 14, 2020 Windows 7 will no longer be supported by Microsoft.
 This means no more technical support, software or security updates for the operating system.
 Windows 7 is being phased out we don’t want your business to be left in the dust.
 What does this mean for your business?
 What happens if you don’t upgrade?
-Is upgrading your whole network necessary?
-Here at iPoint we are here to help you answer all these questions.
+Is upgrading your whole network necessary? iPoint can help you answer all these questions, contact us.